On Sexual Violence in a Young Adult Novel Called

 When I gave The Kingdom of Little Wounds to my editor, it was fall of 2012, an election year.
 The Republican candidate, a very conservative and religious man, wanted to impose strict laws about abortions, and he made an infamous remark about keeping women in binders.
 It looked as if we might lose some of the freedoms and choices into which many young women had been born.

-How much worse it is now, in 2018, I can’t say.
+How much worse it is now, in 2018 [when I first wrote this piece], I can’t say.
 We have a president who was elected even after the world heard a tape in which he bragged about being so famous that he can go up to any woman who catches his eye and “grab her by the pussy.”
 The government is de-funding organizations that help women get medical care, including care needed after rapes.

 Rape is obviously not a pleasant subject, and it’s one that teachers and parents should consider when stocking shelves for their teens.
 And then they should stock the books.